wyue1998/my_site/README.md

 # A blog using the DJango framework.
-Check it out! https://django-blog-wy.onrender.com/
+Check it out! https://django-blog-wy.onrender.com/.
+Currently suspended to stay within free range

 ## Skills/Tools used:
 * Django and associated packages